Cato Networks Knowledge Base

 3. In Application Connector, select the Google Drive or Gmail app.

-4. Enter the General settings for the rule.
+4. In the General section, enter the settings for the rule.

 5. In Owner (for Google Drive) or Sender (for Gmail), select one or more Google users that you are monitoring (default value is Any).